 del /a:r <filename>

-If you are stuck or need some help, comment below and I will try to help as much as possible.
+If you are stuck or need help, send an email, and I will try to help as much as possible.

-If you like this article, you might also like to know how to force delete locked files in Windows 10 and how to delete a single URL from chrome and firefox auto-complete history.
-Do check them out.
+If you like this article, you might also want to know how to force delete locked files in Windows and how to delete a single URL from Chrome and Firefox’s auto-complete history.